Faculty Research

 Phone: 603-650-1248

 My lab studies the molecular basis of biofilm formation on living and non-living surfaces, including the role of biofilms in disease.
-We also study host-pathogen interactions, and recently we have begun to explore the microbial communities associated with chronic lung infections, including cystic fibrosis.
+We also study host-pathogen interactions, including exploring the microbial communities associated with chronic lung infections and intestinal microbial dysbiosis in cystic fibrosis, as well as the gut-lung axis in persons with cystic fibrosis.

 Website | Email | PubMed Articles